Skip to content

 systemctl stop firewalld

-2 Kylin ARM Architecture Sealos Deployment Timeout
+2 Kylin ARM architecture Sealos deployment timeout

-Check if other containerized products are deployed.
+Check if other containerized products have been deployed.

 rpm -qa | grep docker